kilpkonn/msc-thesis/main.typ

 This sequence is also called a telescope @telescopic-mappings-typed-lamda-calc.
 The telescope is required to work on type systems with dependent types.
 In contrast, typesystems without dependent types can use ordinary ```hs List``` data structure as there are no relations between subproblems.
+This is also the case for Rust, so we will later resort to using `list` for its simplicity.

-To more effectively propagate substitutions to subproblems in telescope @algebraic-foundations-of-proof-refinement suggests to use BFS instead of DFS.
+To more effectively propagate substitutions to subproblems in the telescope @algebraic-foundations-of-proof-refinement suggests using BFS instead of DFS.
 The idea is to run all the tactics once on each subproblem, repeatedly.
-This way substitutions propagate along the telescope of subproblems after every iteration.
+This way, substitutions propagate along the telescope of subproblems after every iteration.
-In the case of DFS we would propagate the constraints only after exhausting the search on the first subproblem in the sequence.
+In the case of DFS, we would propagate the constraints only after exhausting the search on the first subproblem in the sequence.
-To better understand the difference between the BFS approach suggested and DFS approach lets see how each of them work.
+To better understand the difference between the BFS approach suggested and the DFS approach, let's see how each of them works.

-First let's consider the DFS approach as a baseline.
+First, let's consider the DFS approach as a baseline.
-The high level algorithm for DFS is to first generate possible ways of how to refine the problem into new subproblems and then solving each of the subproblems fully before continuing to next subproblem.
+The high-level algorithm for DFS is to first generate possible ways to refine the problem into new subproblems and then solve each of the subproblems fully before continuing to the next subproblem.
-In the snippet below tactics create problem collections that are options we can take to refine the problem into new subproblems.
+In the snippet below, tactics create problem collections that are options we can take to refine the problem into new subproblems.
-After that we attempt to solve each set of subproblems to find the first problem collection where we manage to solve all the subproblems.
+After that, we attempt to solve each set of subproblems to find the first problem collection where we manage to solve all the subproblems.
 That problem collection effectively becomes our solution.
-In @standardml-dfs-code we can see that the DFS fits functional style very well as for all the subproblems we can just recursively call the same `solve` function again.
+In @standardml-dfs-code we can see that the DFS fits functional style very well, as for all the subproblems, we can just recursively call the same `solve` function again.
-Note that in the listing the constraints are propagated to remaining problems only after problem is fully solved.
+Note that in the listing, the constraints are propagated to remaining problems only after the problem is fully solved.
 #figure(
 sourcecode()[```hs
 solve :: Problem -> Maybe Solution